tetherball88/OStimNet/README.md

 Simply engage in conversation with NPCs and let the AI interpret your dialogue naturally:

 - 💬 *"Would you like to join me somewhere more private?"* might trigger `StartNewSex`
-- 💬 During an encounter, saying *"Let's try something different"* might trigger `ChangeSexPosition`
+- 💬 During an encounter, saying *"Let's try something different"* might trigger `ChangeSexActivity`
 - 💬 *"Perhaps we should invite Lydia to join us"* could trigger `InviteToYourSex`

 ## 💡 Tips